maykoala/auto-dynamic-form/Readme.md

 #### values
 It is an optional object.
 Each object is a name-value pair.
 Mostly it's the value getting from DB.
 You don't need to set it if no values at start.
 #### onSubmit
 It is a handler with a param **form**.
-You can get values, do validations here via it.
+You can get values, do validations via it.
 #### config
 You can config form's layout, wrapperCol, labelCol, and colon here.